Data Entry for Quoting Workers' Compensation

 Introduction

 A property and casualty insurance company was develping a new platform that will support the quoting and servicing of all lines of business.
-Currently the insurer has a separate system for each of the 22 lines of business.
-In the future, the insurer will have the platform with all 22 lines of business on it.
+Currently the insurer has a separate system for each of the 22 lines of business, but in the future the platform will support all 22 lines of business.
 The first line of business on the platform will be Workers’ Compensation.
 This summary includes my work to design and evaluate the data entry tasks for quoting new polices.

 Methods